Skip to main content

 What Is the Connection to Neurodegenerative Disease?

 The link between brain insulin resistance and an increased risk of neurodegenerative diseases, particularly Alzheimer’s disease, is a critical area of ongoing research.
 In fact, Alzheimer’s is sometimes referred to as “Type 3 diabetes” due to the profound state of glucose dysregulation and insulin resistance observed in the brains of affected individuals.
-The mechanisms that drive brain insulin resistance, including chronic neuroinflammation, oxidative stress, and impaired mitochondrial function, are the same mechanisms that contribute to the formation of amyloid plaques and tau tangles, the pathological hallmarks of Alzheimer’s disease.

-By implementing lifestyle interventions that target these root causes, it is possible to not only improve current mood and but also to proactively reduce the risk of future neurodegenerative decline.
+By implementing lifestyle interventions that target these root causes, it is possible to not only improve current mood and cognitive function but also to proactively reduce the risk of future neurodegenerative decline.
 This positions diet and exercise as foundational pillars of a long-term strategy for brain health and longevity.

 References